 Protect yourself by speaking with a Vancouver car accident attorney at Warnett Hallen LLP to learn your legal options.

 ICBC evaluates the extent of a victim’s losses in many ways.
 Several factors will contribute to a settlement offer, including:

-- Degree of disability: Will you be living with lifelong disabilities that impact your capacity to earn a living, participate in daily activities or perform routine self-care?
+- Degree of disability: Will you be living with lifelong disabilities that impact your capacity to earn a living, participate in daily activities, or perform routine self-care?
 A fair ICBC settlement will account for those types of losses.

-- Possibility of recovery: You should never accept an ICBC settlement until you have fully healed or, in the case of a permanent injury, as much as can reasonably expected.
+- Possibility of recovery: You should never accept an ICBC settlement until you have fully healed or, in the case of a permanent injury, as much as can reasonably expect.
 This determination should be made by a doctor and will play a huge role in how much your settlement may be.

 - Attempts to reduce harm: Did you take active measures to reduce the severity of your injury?
-Examples include seeking immediate medical attention, following doctor’s orders and attending all physiotherapy appointments as directed.
+Examples include seeking immediate medical attention, following doctor’s orders, and attending all physiotherapy appointments as directed.
 Failure to do so could give ICBC grounds to say that your inaction made your injuries worse.

 - Loss of income: Auto accident victims who are forced to miss work due to their injuries lose wages when they need them most.
 Proper proof of your time off and the amount of lost income will impact the size of your settlement.